By Sally Robertson, BSc

 - Some genetic conditions such as von Hippel-Lindau disease

 By time symptoms have developed in renal cell carcinoma, clinical features may include the following:

-- Hematuria or presence of blood in the urine (hematuria) is present in around 40% of patients when they first seek medical advice.
+- Blood in the urine (hematuria) is present in around 40% of patients when they first seek medical advice.
 The concentration of blood is usually high enough to turn the urine red or dark brown.

-However, in about 50% of cases, patients do not present with any symptoms at all and the condition is only detected during routine check ups for unrelated conditions when patients undergo an ultrasound, for example.
+However, in about 50% of cases, patients do not present with any symptoms at all and the condition is only detected during routine check-ups for unrelated conditions when patients undergo an ultrasound, for example.